webtoknow/fx-trading-app/Week_05/Exercise/README.md

 - the component is declared through *@Component* adnotation, by specifying the selector, template and style files
 - the form, its fields and validations are specified in the class
 - in *onSubmit* function, if the form is valid, we use *userService.register* to send the entity to be saved.
-If the request is successful, We display a message and redirect the user to *login* page, but if it is not, we just display ond appropriate message.
+If the request is successful, we display a message and redirect the user to *login* page, but if it is not, we just display an appropriate message.

 ## Exercise 3 - Login page